 Despite the delays, the finished product is still expected to be ready by the end of the month.
 Individual customers will be able to download it for free as an Automatic Update.
 Microsoft has been pushing its customers, particularly consumers, to activate the Automatic Update feature in Windows XP.

-Microsoft said it will offer versions of SP2 in 25 languages, and it will distribute it to computer manufacturers, customers and consumers not just through
+Microsoft said it will offer versions of SP2 in 25 languages, and it will distribute it to computer manufacturers, customers and consumers not just through the downloads, but also through free CDs.
+Redmond said it expects 100 million downloads of SP2 through Automatic Update over the next two months.

 New security features in XP SP2 include the Windows Security Center, which monitors the status of a new built-in firewall, automatic updates and antivirus software.